rweigel/phys260/Electric_Flux/Electric_Flux.md

 {\bf Answer}

 This example is similar to Example 22.2a of the textbook.
-We'll solve part 1. using two methods.
+We'll solve it using two methods.
 The first is a more visual method.
 The second is more mathematical.
-Although the mathematical complexity of the second method is not really needed for this problem, it allows one to solve the next problem without an additional diagram.

-Method I
+**Method I**

 The electric field is parallel to surfaces 1, 2, 5, and 6.
 Thinking in terms of the analogy of the electric field representing lines of flow, the flux is zero through these faces.